 On those long days where you spend on your feet at the station and on non-fire related calls, you need a comfortable pair of boots that are durable and easy to get off and on.
 We aren’t talking about a rubber boot or other type of bunker boot, these are the boots you wear when you are not actively fighting fire.

 That’s where station boots come into play, and it is essential that every firefighter and EMS professional has a reliable pair.
 This is a vital part of your protective clothing.
 You will spend the majority of your time as a firefighter or EMT in them.
 Around the station, on medical or other non-fire calls, at training and drills, etc. So, what are the best firefighter boots?

 The best firefighter boots are durable, comfortable, and easily removable.
 But just like any shoe or boot, there are so many different types with a variety of ideal qualities and features, which can make it difficult to select a pair.

 Ultimately, the best firefighter/EMT station boots are the ones that fit your needs in particular and improve your performance.
 There are many things you should consider before purchasing a pair of station boots.
-The following is a list of boots based on mine and my coworker’s experiences.
+The following is a list of boots based on my and my coworker’s experiences.

 If you’re not entirely sure what you should be looking for in a good firefighter boot, here are some qualities to keep an eye out for.